 Nero has an answer for everything.

 The Spanish Main was the stretch of coast bordering the Caribbean Sea.
-The Spanish treasure fleet put in twice a year, primarily to Nombre de Dios on the Isthmus of Darien to pick up silver, gold, jewels (plus less glamorous items) carried there by mule trains.
-No Panama Canal in those days, so getting the wealth of Peru and modern Bolivia to where it could be shipped across to Spain was hard work.
+The Spanish treasure fleet put in twice a year, primarily to Nombre de Dios on the Isthmus of Darien to pick up silver, gold, jewels and less glamorous items from Peru (including modern Bolivia).
+No Panama Canal back then, so getting the treasure cross-country by mule trains from Panama city for shipping to Spain was slow work.
 And a temptation to pirates.